Updated on: April 26, 2026

 Having Issues With Your Free VPN in China?
 Try These Troubleshooting Steps

 - You can’t access the VPN provider’s website to download the VPN.
 Reach out to its customer support via email.
-They’ll be able to provide you either with a mirror link of the website that’s not blocked in China or send you the download files via email.
+They’ll be able to provide you either with a mirror link to the website that’s not blocked in China or send you the download files via email.

 - The VPN app can’t connect to the server.
 Make sure the obfuscation feature is on and then try different VPN protocols.
 If your VPN allows it, configure it to route all traffic through port 443 (Windscribe lets you do this on the free plan).
 This port is commonly used for HTTPS traffic, making it less likely to be blocked by the Chinese government.
 If your VPN doesn’t allow you to pick port 443, opt for TCP over UDP traffic — TCP is less likely to be blocked outright, as it closely resembles normal web traffic.